typst-community/setup-typst/README.md

     path: paper.pdf
 ```

-#### Expanding font support with Fontist
+#### Installing fonts with Fontist

-If your tasks require extending beyond the set of fonts in GitHub Actions runner, you can employ the Fontist to facilitate custom font installations.
-Here's an example showcasing how to use [`fontist/setup-fontist`] to add new fonts:
+If you require installing fonts in GitHub Actions runner, you can use [Fontist].

 ```yaml
 - uses: fontist/setup-fontist@v2